maiabennett/DLMS/documentation.md

 - newpath: This field is currently **not** used in the DLMS implementation.
 It is a placeholder for the eventual implementation of a file upload function, in which it will contain the new path for the uploaded flow cytometry file.
 - FLID: The unique identifier for the flow panel used to collect the flow cytometry file data.
 This field is inputted by selecting an existing FLID from a dropdown of all existing FLIDs in the the DLMS and can be easily adjusted (in terms of panel association, not in terms of the flowpanel table entry) at any time.
 This field is required.

+## Function list
+### Member data
+- addMember: Adds a new Denton Lab member.
+- editMember: Edits the information associated with an existing Denton Lab member.
+- printMember: Prints all information associated with the indicated existing Denton Lab member, including their member information (join and graduation date, project associations) and all existing assay contributions.
+Alternatively, prints all members associated with the indicated Denton Lab project(s).

+### Flow panel data
+- addComp: Adds a new compensation matrix.
+- editComp: Edits the information associated with an existing compensation matrix.
+- addMarker: Adds a new conjugated fluorophore.
+- editMarker: Edits the information associated with an existing conjugated fluorophore.
+- addPanel: Adds a new flow cytometry panel.
+- editPanel: Edits the information associated with an existing flow cytometry panel.
+- printPanel: Prints all information associated with the indicated existing flow cytometry panel, including its panel information (name, associated compensation matrix, whether it is currently used, any associated comments) and information on all of its component conjugated fluorophores (marker, fluorophore, catalog information, gene product) in table format.

+### Assay data
+- addDonor: Adds a new human donor.
+- editDonor: Edits the information associated with an existing human donor.
+- addAssay: Adds a new Denton Lab assay.
+- editAssay: Edits the information associated with an existing Denton Lab assay.
+- addFile: Adds a new flow cytometry file.
+- editFile: Edits the information associated with an existing flow cytometry file.
+- printFlow: Prints all information associated with the selected field.
+Selecting by assayID prints all information for the indicated assay (assayID, donorID, run date, member contributions by their specific roles, comments) and all conditions known to be tested in the indicated assay (retrived using the flow files associated with the assay).
+Selecting by donorID prints all information for the

 ## Areas for future improvement & expansion
 ### Improvements